ekhadley/mech/ideas.md

  - For example, agentic-type reasoning models have to sometimes realize "this approach isn't working, let me try something else."
 Can we discover the circuit that triggers this?
 Is it absent in non-reasoning models?
  - A reasoning model also has to choose when to stop thinking and start 'speaking'.
 Can the responsible circuit be discovered?
 Can it be intervened upon to make a model think more/less than it normally would?
  - Do the 'internal meanings' of some reasoning-critical tokens change?

+#### There are many methods of circuit discovery now.
+What do we do with the circuits?
+- Has there been any work in actually using discovered circuits to 'fix' or constrain models?
+- Good circuit finding works have shown examples of using the supposedly critical circuit to generate adversarial examples.
+In other words, to find the bugs in the algorithm the transformer implements.
+- Can we use mechanistic understanding of the circuits to fix the models in a general way?
+- Like ROME for any general circuit?
+- Sounds pretty hard when you put it like that.
+- But something in the vein of "let's use all these circuits to do something actually useful/make models safer permanently or during inference."